Call for Sessions

 - Just before the program committee meets, you can choose the sessions you’d like to see in the program.

-- Late August, the program committee composes the program based on your preferences, balancing topics, session types and program constraints.
+- At the beginning of September, the program committee composes the program based on your preferences, balancing topics, session types and program constraints.

 - We contact presenters to inform them of the acceptance and rejection of their proposals and to confirm their availability